thomasmker/file_manager/README.md

 __To:__ 01.mkv

-Given this project I also took the opportunity to use the python unit test and pytest for the first time
+I use this project as an opportunity to use the python unittest and pytest for the first time

 ## Scope of functionalities
 - From the terminal only the remove prefix and suffix functionality is available